Governor Zulum approves immediate recruitment of 52 medical staff for General Hospital Gwoza

 Those to be employed include two doctors, eight nurses and midwives and 42 other supporting staff.

-Governor Zulum’s approval was disclosed by the Chief Medical Director, of Borno State Hospital Management Board, Professor Abubakar Ali Kullima, during a visit to the General Hospital in Gwoza town during the weekend.
+Governor Zulum’s approval was disclosed by the Chief Medical Director, Borno State Hospital Management Board, Professor Abubakar Ali Kullima, during a visit to the General Hospital in Gwoza town at the weekend.

-It could be recalled that Governor Zulum, had paid a midnight visit to the hospital last month, during which the hospital was in darkness amid deteriorating conditions.
-He had therefore directed the rehabilitation of the Hospital with work now going on.
+It would be recalled that Governor Zulum, had paid a midnight visit to the hospital last month, during which the hospital was in darkness amid deteriorating conditions where he directed for the rehabilitation of the Hospital with work now going on.

 Although he was unhappy with the hospital’s condition, the Governor commended the staff who were providing medical services despite poor working conditions.